Fujinon GFX 20-35mm F4R WR lens standing up-right

 Fujinon GFX, Lens Reviews, Reviews

-Fujifiilm’s lens division Fujinon has introduced an ultra-wide angle zoom for its medium format GFX mirrorless cameras.
+Fujifiilm’s lens division Fujinon has introduced an ultrawide-angle zoom for its medium format GFX mirrorless cameras.
 Kevin Carter looks closer

-Mounted on the Fujifilm GFX 50s II, on loan from super-friendly Fujifilm UK, the lens handles really rather well.
-Admittedly, the combination is quite large but that can’t be helped and with more glass at the rear, closer to the body, it’s not as front-heavy as you would imagine.
+Externally the lens is made from metal with nicely damped rubber-covered focusing and zoom rings.
+There’s also a metal aperture ring with click-stops between aperture values.
+It all feels well-made and well-designed.
+Mounted on the 50MP Fujifilm GFX 50s II, on loan from super-friendly Fujifilm UK, the lens handles rather well.
+Admittedly, the combination is quite large compared to 35mm mirrorless but that can’t be helped and with more glass at the rear, closer to the body, it’s not as front-heavy as you would imagine.

 The Fujinon GF20-35mm F4R WR features 14 elements in 10 groups, including 3 aspherical, 1 aspherical ED and 3 spherical ED elements.